-M. Accounting Standards Updates (ASUs): In January, 2015, the FASB issued ASU 2015-01, Income Statement-Extraordinary and Unusual Items (Subtopic 225-20): Simplifying Income Statement Presentation by Eliminating the Concept of Extraordinary Items.
+In January, 2015, the FASB issued ASU 2015-01, Income Statement-Extraordinary and Unusual Items (Subtopic 225-20): Simplifying Income Statement Presentation by Eliminating the Concept of Extraordinary Items.
 The Update eliminates the concept of extraordinary items.
 Currently, if an event or transaction meets the criteria for extraordinary classification, an entity is required to segregate the extraordinary item from the results of ordinary operations and show the item separately in the income statement, net of tax, after income from continuing operations.
-The entity also is required to disclose applicable income taxes and either present or disclose earnings-per-share data applicable to the extraordinary item.
-The presentation and disclosure guidance for items that are unusual in nature or occur infrequently will be retained and will be expanded to include items that are both unusual in nature and infrequently occurring.
-The amendments are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
+The entity also is required to disclose applicable income taxes and either present or disclose earnings-pershare data applicable to the extraordinary item.
+The presentation and disclosure guidance for items that are unusual in nature or occur infrequently is being retained and will be expanded to include items that are both unusual in nature and infrequently occurring.
+The amendments are effective for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
 A reporting entity may apply the amendments prospectively or retrospectively to all prior periods presented in the financial statements.
 Early adoption is permitted provided that the guidance is applied from the beginning of the fiscal year of adoption.
-The effective date is the same for both public business entities and all other entities.
-It is expected that adoption will not have a material impact on the Association's financial condition or results of operations.
+The Association elected early adoption of this ASU.
+Retrospective application of the guidance did not result in any changes to the statements of financial condition or results of operations for the three years presented.

 In November, 2014, the FASB issued ASU 2014-16, Derivatives and Hedging (Topic 815): Determining Whether the Host Contract in a Hybrid Financial Instrument Issued in the Form of a Share Is More Akin to Debt or to Equity.
-Under GAAP, features such as conversion rights, redemption rights, dividend payment preferences, and others that are included in instruments issued in the form of shares may qualify as derivatives.
+Under GAAP, features such as conversion rights. redemption rights, dividend payment preferences, and others that are included in instruments issued in the form of shares may qualify as derivatives.
 If so, the shares issued are considered hybrid financial instruments.
 To determine the proper accounting for hybrid financial instruments, investors and issuers in the instruments must determine whether the nature of the host contract containing the feature is more akin to debt or equity as well as whether the economic characteristics and risks of the embedded derivative feature are clearly and closely related to the host contract.
-The purpose of the update is to eliminate diversity in accounting for hybrid financial instruments by both issuers and investors.
+The purpose of the Update is to eliminate diversity in accounting for hybrid financial instruments by both issuers and investors.
 When evaluating the host contract to determine whether it is more akin to debt or equity, the reporting entity should consider all relevant terms and features of the contract, including the embedded derivative feature that is being evaluated for separation.
 The amendments in this Update are effective for public business entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
-For all other entities, the amendments in this Update are effective for fiscal years beginning after December 15, 2015, and interim periods within fiscal years beginning after December 15, 2016.
 Early adoption, including adoption in an interim period, is permitted.
-It is expected that adoption will not have a material impact on the Association's financial condition or results of operation.
+Application of this guidance is not expected to have a material impact on the Association's financial condition or results of operations.